philippG777/cookieyesno/README.md

 # CookieYesNo
-## An easy to use GDPR-complient cookie-banner
+## An easy to use GDPR-compliant cookie-banner
 ![Cookiebanner Screenshot](screenshot.png)